pedrogasg/jetson-setup/README.md

 ### Step 1 - Flash micro SD card for the latest version

-1. Download the image in the [nvida site](https://developer.nvidia.com/embedded/downloads) not use the sdk manager, that is currently not working right
+1. Download the image in the [nvida site](https://developer.nvidia.com/embedded/downloads) not use the sdk manager, that is currently not working right know

 2. Insert a 32GB+ SD card into the desktop machine